Fola-create/Analysis-portfolio/README.md

 -Structured report that can be used by restaurant managers and marketing teams.

 **Document Purpose**
 This document serves as a structured, data-driven analysis of restaurant order trends.
-It is designed to provide stakeholders—restaurant owners, managers, and marketers—with evidence-based insights to support decision-making on menu offerings, marketing strategies, and operational hours.
+It is designed to provide stakeholders,restaurant owners, managers, and marketers with evidence-based insights to support decision-making on menu offerings, marketing strategies, and operational hours.

 **Use Case**